orbeet-io/beaver/README.md

 This can be used to allow for options in some inheritance cases where you want to enable/disable a certain backend like a Redis server, a Postgresql server.
-Your base provides the diverse options and your inheritance will pick the ones they need.
+Your base provides the different options and your inheritance will pick the ones they need.

 ## Output files